soham-samanta/OOP-LAB_KiiT-3rd-Sem/README.md

 - <b>HA = Home Assingment
 - <b>Qs = Questions
 <hr>
-- Check the DSA-LAB manual for all the Questions (LAs & HAs)
+- Check the OOP-LAB manual for all the Questions (LAs & HAs)

 # Instructions:
 - <b>Open the following LA/HA folder (for eg LA-1 or La-2) .